bluevisiontec/GoogleShoppingApi/Readme.md

 If the original Magento GoogleShopping module is installed, data will be migrated.

-The observer (auto sync after saving product changes) is disabled in the current version, but will be re-enabled soon.
+~~The observer (auto sync after saving product changes) is disabled in the current version, but will be re-enabled soon.~~

+The observer was re-enabled with version 0.1.0 .
+To prevent problems when users are editing products which have no access to GoogleShopping through OAuth2, products are only updated on GoogleShopping if a valid access token for the store exists.

+To authenticate and get an access token go to Magento Admin -> Catalog -> Google Content APIv2 and select the store view in which you want to authenticate.
+After selecting a store view without valid access token you will be automatically redirected to OAuth2 authentication.

 ## Features